itsiebitsieninskie/itsiebitsieninskie/README.md

 - 👋 Hi, I’m @itsiebitsieninskie
 - 👀 I’m interested in you
 - 🌱 I’m currently learning what I need to learn
-- 💞️ I’m looking to collaborate on anything coded
 - 📫 How to reach me?
 You can find me here, there and everywhere
 - 😄 Pronoun: Ofc She/she
 - ⚡ Fun fact: You'll know in time